decred/dcrstakepool/README.md

 - The architecture is subject to change in the future to lessen the dependence on dcrwallet and MySQL.

+## Git Tip Release notes

+- The handling of tickets considered invalid because they pay too-low-of-a-fee is now integrated directly into dcrstakepool and stakepoold.
+  - Users who pass both the adminIPs and the new adminUserIDs checks will see a new link on the menu to the new administrative add tickets page.
+  - Tickets are added to the MySQL database and then stakepoold is triggered to pull an update from the database and reload its config.
+  - To accommodate changes to the gRPC API, dcrstakepool/stakepoold had their API versions changed to require/advertize 4.0.0.
+This requires performing the upgrade steps outlined below.
+- **KNOWN ISSUE** Total tickets count reported by stakepoold may not be totally accurate until low fee tickets that have been added to the database can be marked as voted.
+This will be resolved by future work. ([#201](https://github.com/decred/dcrstakepool/issues/201)).

+## Git Tip Upgrade Guide

+1) Announce maintenance and shut down dcrstakepool.
+2) Upgrade Go to the latest stable version if necessary/possible.
+3) Perform an upgrade of each stakepoold instance one at a time.
+   * Stop stakepoold.
+   * Build and restart stakepoold.
+4) Edit dcrstakepool.conf and set adminIPs/adminUserIDs appropriately to include
+   the administrative staff for whom you wish give the ability to add low fee tickets for voting.
+5) Upgrade and start dcrstakepool after setting adminUserIDs.
+6) Announce maintenance complete after verifying functionality.

 ## 1.1.1 Release Notes

 - dcrd has a new agenda and the vote version in dcrwallet has been